-Subject of the agreement
+Subject of the Agreement

-Parties to the agreement
+Parties to the Agreement

-Nature and Purpose of the Offer
+Nature and Purpose of the Service

 Obligations and Rights of the Repository Operator

-Inappropriate Data and Violations of the Law
+Inappropriate Data and Legal Infringements

 Data Curation